Arnold H. Wagner: Education

-Career
+Musicologist career

-With his Potsdam Normal School teaching credentials, he began his career as a teacher in 1900 in Adirondack, New York.
+Arnold Wagner began his career as a teacher in 1900 in Adirondack, New York.
 However, he quickly accepted a position offered by the United States government to teach English and music in the Philippines.
 He was part of the first batch of 100 students in 1901 to go overseas to teach English, music and art.
 He initially taught in the provinces before moving to Manila.

 He returned to the United States in 1904 and became a music supervisor for the public school systems in Douglas and Bisbee, Arizona.

-Returning to Los Angeles in 1911, Wagner taught at local schools before joining the Santa Monica Unified School District in 1913 to teach music and language.
-He later became head of the music department.
-Meanwhile, he taught music during the summers at USC and at the University of California, Berkeley, from 1921 to 1924, and at the University of California, Los Angeles, in 1925.
+He returned to Los Angeles in 1911, Wagner taught in local schools before joining the Santa Monica Unified School District in 1913 to teach music and language.
+He later became a head of the music department.
+Meanwhile, he taught music during the summers at USC and at the University of California, Berkeley from 1921 to 1924 and in 1925 at the University of California, Los Angeles.
 By the mid-1920s he was a permanent professor at USC, teaching English, French, German, Italian and Spanish as it applied to singing.
 He also directed the university's glee clubs and directed choruses in addition to teaching courses in music appreciation and mentoring new teachers.

 In the 1930s, he collaborated on two important voice and music projects.
 He conducted a series of experiments with Dr. Joel Pressman at Cedars of Lebanon Hospital in Los Angeles on vocal registration.
 Pressman had an expertise in the larynx and developed a technique to film the larynx working.